 The Lakes Golf Club

-As one of Australia’s most distinguished private clubs, The Lakes Golf Club (just 15 minutes from Sydney’s city centre) borders the Botany Aquifer and Wetlands area, which has an abundance of wildlife as well as provides daunting hazards on the course.
+As one of Australia’s most distinguished private clubs, The Lakes Golf Club (just 15 minutes from Sydney’s city center) borders the Botany Aquifer and Wetlands area, which has an abundance of wildlife as well as provides daunting hazards on the course.
 The par five fourteenth hole with its famous water carry is the biggest and wildest green on the course and is a challenge for every golfing level.

 Australian ranking: 14